• Skip to primary navigation

 Cirrus

 These clouds are one of the easiest to identify.
 As their name suggests, cirrus (Latin for ‘curl of hair’) clouds are detached, wispy strands across the sky.
-The cirrus cloud generally appears above an altitude of 20,000ft due to the low temperatures and low water vapour that exists here.
+The cirrus cloud generally appears above an altitude of 20,000ft due to the low temperatures and low water vapour.

 Also known as ‘mare’s tails’, cirrus clouds are made up of ice crystals rather than water droplets.
 Often appearing on fair weather days, these clouds appear ahead of warm fronts or large storms such as a tropical cyclone.
-When appearing before sunrise and after sunset, they often appear in bright yellow or red tones, creating spectacular and rapidly changing shapes and formations in the sky.
+They often appear in bright yellow or red tones before sunrise and after sunset, creating spectacular and rapidly changing shapes and formations in the sky.

 Cumulonimbus